bobermayer/MIRCA/README.md

 ```
 Conversion events instead of reads are counted when using ``-T``.
 More readable names for files can be given with ``-n "condition1_1,condition1_2,condition2_1,condition2_2"``, otherwise bam file names are used.
 Additional options can be explored using ``python get_mirca_read_counts.py -h``, e.g., the intron flank length can be adjusted using ``-f`` (default: 100nt), and Kmer windows can be extended by ``n`` nucleotides using ``-E n``.

-### 2. (optional) cluster count profiles for different motifs or Kmers
+### 2. (optional) cluster count profiles
 ```
 python cluster_count_profiles.py \
 	-i mirca_counts.out \
 	-o mirca_counts_clustered.out
 ```
 Count profiles over genes and conditions for clusters of motifs (or Kmers) defined via hierarchical clustering are added up.
+Cluster members are written within in comments in the header section of the output file, which would then be used in step 3 instead of ``mirca_counts.out``.
 The clustering metric and method can be specified with ``--metric`` and ``--method``, respectively, as well as other arguments to ``scipy.cluster.hierarchy.fcluster``.
-If an argument is provided to ``--fig``, this script also plots the associated dendrogram and does a very simple calculation of cluster consensus sequences by aligning with ``clustalw2`` (if motifs are clustered, motif definitions used for ``get_mirca_read_counts.py`` need to be provided with ``--motif_definitions``).
+If an argument is provided to ``--fig``, this script also plots the associated dendrogram and does a very simple calculation of cluster consensus sequences by aligning with ``clustalw2`` (if motifs containing Kmers are clustered, motif definitions used for ``get_mirca_read_counts.py`` need to be provided with ``--motif_definitions``).
 The top 40% of genes (by total counts) can be selecting ``--quantile 0.6``.

-**Note**: This script can take a lot of memory and computing time (linear in the number of genes times number of conditions, and quadratic in the number of motifs/Kmers), and will likely require some manual parameter tuning by the user to provide meaningful cluster selection.
+**Note**: This script can take a lot of memory and computing time (linear in the number of genes times number of conditions, and quadratic in the number of motifs/Kmers), and will likely require some manual parameter tuning by the user to give meaningful clusters.

 ### 3. run DESeq2
 ```